binaryfunt/threshold-ui/README.md

 ## Threshold UI theme

-A dark UI theme, based on One Dark UI, enchanced for a more native feel on Windows.
+A dark UI theme, based on One Dark UI, enhanced for a more native feel on Windows.

 ![threshold-ui](https://raw.githubusercontent.com/binaryfunt/threshold-ui/master/screenshots/screenshot2.PNG)